allegro/ralph_pricing/doc/api.rst

-* ``values_only`` - all previously uploaded daily usages from the same date, with the same usage type *and the same service environment* should be replaced by the new daily usage - the ones with different service environment should remain untouched.
+* ``values_only`` - all previously uploaded daily usages from the same date, with the same usage type *and the same service environment* (or pricing object - see remark at the bottom of this section) should be replaced by the new daily usage - the ones with different service environment should remain untouched.
 Example::